 The range of L-Dex values.*Note: L-Dex values that lie outside the normal range may indicate the early signs of lymphedema and values that have changed +10 L-Dex units from baseline may also indicate early lymphedema.
 The L-Dex scale is a tool to assist in the clinical assessment of lymphedema by a medical provider.
-The L-Dex scale is not intended to diagnose or predict lymphedema of an extremity.

 How Does L-Dex Help You?

 The L-Dex system is best used as a series of measurements over time.
 This allows the healthcare professional to:

 • Assess early stages of lymphedema in at-risk patients and therefore start therapy as soon as possible.